-- Retention in the technology education major is based on the following performance standards in these "critical content courses": ETE 261/Multimedia Design (C+); and TED 280/Introduction to Teaching Technology Education (C+).
+- Retention in the technology/pre-engineering education major is based on the following performance standards in these "critical content courses": ETE 261/Multimedia Design (C+); and TED 280/Introduction to Teaching Technology Education (C+).

 - Transfer to the technology education major from another program within the College is based upon the following performance standards in these "foundation courses": ETE 261/Multimedia Design (C+); and TED 280/Introduction to Teaching Technology Education (C+).

 - Retention in the M/S/T major is based on the following performance standards in these "critical content courses": ETE 261/Multimedia Design (C+); and

-- o ELST and DHST-ELE 201/RAL221 (C+) or
+- o ELST-ELE 201/RAL221 (C+)

-- ECST-ECE 102/202 (C+) or
+- ECST-ECE 102/202 (C+)

 - o SEST-WRI 102/SPE 103/FSP (B)

+- DHST-WRI 102/SPE 103/FSP (B)

 - Transfer to the M/S/T major from another program within the College is based upon the following performance standards in these "foundation courses": ETE 261/Multimedia Design (C+); and

-- o ELST and DHST-ELE 201/RAL221 (C+) or
+- o ELST-ELE 201/RAL221 (C+)

-- ECST-ECE 102/202 (C+) or
+- o ECST-ECE 102/202 (C+)

 - o SEST-WRI 102/SPE 103/FSP (B)

+- o DHST-WRI 102/SPE 103/FSP (B)

-Technology Education (ETTC) or M/S/T (ELST/ECST/DHST/SEST) Majors
+Technology/Pre-Engineering Education (TCED_BS_02) or M/S/T (ELST/ECST/DHST/SEST_BS_02)

 Candidates for a teacher-education certificate must have a 2.75 cumulative grade point average to successfully complete their teacher education program.
 They also must meet the state hygiene/physiology requirement and pass the appropriate PRAXIS examination before the New Jersey State Department of Education will issue the appropriate certificate.
-MST graduates will be able to qualify for a middle school endorsement.
+MST graduates will be able to qualify for a middle school endorsement in math and science and technology with the technology specialization.
 Teacher-education candidates will receive a "certificate of eligibility with advanced standing" which requires a candidate to be provisionally certified for his or her first year of teaching.
 After one year of successful teaching, the candidate is eligible for a permanent certificate.
 Students should consult with their departmental advisers in planning their academic program.
 These plans should take into account requirements for the major, general education, professional courses, and state certification.